Gola, Koprivnica-Križevci County

-Gola is a municipality in the Koprivnica-Križevci County in Croatia.
-According to the 2011 census, there are 2,431 inhabitants in the area, with Croats forming an absolute majority.
+Gola is a settlement and a municipality in the Koprivnica-Križevci County in Croatia.
+According to the 2021 census, the municipality had 2,078 inhabitants, with Croats forming an absolute majority at 99.81%.

 History

 In the late 19th century and early 20th century, Gola was part of the Bjelovar-Križevci County of the Kingdom of Croatia-Slavonia.
 Gola had a railway station on the Barcs - Nagykanizsa railway line (opened in 1868) in Hungarian territory.
 The use of the station for Gola district citizens was possible and were ruled under a special Hungarian - Yugoslav agreement until World War II.
 After the Cold War started, the access through the border was prohibited.
 The last train stopped at Gola station on 18 June 1951 at 3:50 p.m.(1, "[...]the last train is number 2407.
 For the train nr.
 1401 Berzence station asks already Gyékényes station for permission.[...]")
-After 1956 even the station building was demolished.
+After 1956, the station building was demolished.

 Demographics

-The population of the municipality broken down into villages according to the 2011 census is: